 The Tower Theatre – One of the Oldest AMDrams in the UK

 Folkestone’s Tower Theatre is an absolute gem, nestled in the heart of the Shorncliffe community.
 It’s the home of FHODS – the Folkestone Hythe Operatic and Dramatic Society, one of the oldest amateur dramatic societies in the UK.
 It’s been running for over 100 years in different venues across town.
-Now, nicely settled in the old Garrison Church from Shorncliffe Barracks, you can see not only really good Am-Dram, but also world class jazz, comedy and theatre.
-Folkelife donned a wig and some lippy, and went to meet the team.
+Now, nicely settled in the old Garrison Church from Shorncliffe Barracks, you can see not only really good Am-Dram but also world-class jazz, comedy and theatre.

 tower Theatre and coronavirus